-The standard Dveous/HD system has twin channels A and B. The A video transformation path is a full bandwidth video channel.
+Dveous/MX has three (3) configurations, all with SD and HD capabilities.
+In all configurations the SD mode works as dual twin channels.
+In HD mode you can have one channel, single twin or dual twin modes.
+In any twin configuration there exists both channel A and channel B. The A video transformation path is a full bandwidth video channel.
 The B path, or twin channel, is a full bandwidth video channel, however, it can also process key signals (luminance only).
-This B channel configuration gives Dveous/HD three modes of operation: video/video, video/key or video-key/shadow.
+This B channel configuration gives Dveous/MX three modes of operation: video/video, video/key or video-key/shadow.